danko-david/uartbus/doc/rpc/address_and_namespace_layout.md

+# UARTBus microcontroller RPC address and namespace layout

-# Recommended address layout for UARTBus (When using group and broadcast addresses)
+## Recommended address layout for UARTBus (When using group and broadcast addresses)

-- -1 - -64: 1 byte long device adresses
+- -1 - -64: 1 byte long device addresses
-- -2 - -32: reserved for future uartbus infrastrucure services and
+- -2 - -32: reserved namespace for future uartbus infrastrucure services
-- -1: power on channel (nodes publish a packet when they go online or reset)
+- -1: power on channel (nodes publish a packet when they go online)
 - 0: generic broadcast address
 - 1-63: 1 byte long devices address space
 - 63: recommended for PC gateway device address (highest address in 1 byte addressing)